json-api-dotnet/JsonApiDotNetCore/README.md

 ## Specifying The Presenter / ViewModel

-When you define a model, you **must** specify the associated `JsonApiResource` class which **must** implement `IJsonApiResource`.
+ - When you define a model, you **MUST** specify the associated resource class using the `JsonApiResource` attribute.
+ - The specified resource class **MUST** implement `IJsonApiResource`.

-This is used for mapping out only the data that should be available to client applications.
+The resource class defines how the model will be exposed to client applications.

 For example: